 The University of Melbourne opened the first veterinary college in Australia in 1886.
 The veterinary college is located at the Parkville campus and the teaching hospital is located at the Werribee campus.

 The college is upgrading both its teaching facilities and veterinary teaching hospital in 2017.

-Melbourne offers a 4-year graduate entry Doctor of Veterinary Medicine.
-The third year of study, students choose their track specialty based on professional interests.
+Melbourne offers a 4-year graduate-entry Doctor of Veterinary Medicine.
+In the third year of study, students choose their niche track specialty based on professional interests.